Diving Into the Dells: A Wisconsin Watepark Vacation

 At the same, the Diaz parents realized their kids would, indeed, be missing something if they didn’t venture off of the resort properties.
 So, in between their splash excursions, the family experienced several classic attractions of Wisconsin Dells:

-- Original Wisconsin Ducks – An incomparable adventure by land and by water, experiencing the scenery and history of the Dells from inside refurbished WW II amphibious carriers.
+Original Wisconsin Ducks – This incomparable adventure by land and by water allows you to experience the scenery and history of the Dells from inside refurbished WWII amphibious carriers.

-- Tommy Bartlett Exploratory – More than 150 hands-on science exhibits, ranging from mind-boggling puzzles to virtual reality games.
+Tommy Bartlett Exploratory – Explore more than 150 hands-on science exhibits, ranging from mind-boggling puzzles to virtual reality games.

-- Top Secret – A spy-themed fun house with an exciting “whodunit” twist.
+Top Secret – Visit a spy-themed fun house with an exciting “whodunit” twist.

-- Trading Post – One of the last of the Dells’ original attractions featuring Native American cultural displays and unique mementos of Dells lore.
+Trading Post – One of the last of the Dells’ original attractions features Native American cultural displays and unique mementos of Dells lore.

 “There was a whole lot of fun stuff to do, but there wasn’t enough time to do it all!”
 Eduardo summarized.
 “The only thing I can think of to make the trip better,” agreed Christian, “would be to come with some of my friends.”